Darienne Lake: Drag Race

 Lake rose to international prominence after winning the fan vote to appear on the sixth season of Drag Race.
 During the series, Lake won a main challenge (episode three) and ultimately finished the competition in fourth place behind Adore Delano, Courtney Act, and eventual winner Bianca Del Rio.

 In 2018, Lake appeared in Hurricane Bianca: From Russia with Hate.

 Lake has been praised for her lip syncing skills, having survived three lip syncs for your life on Drag Race.
 IndieWire wrote that Lake "lip syncs like the rent is due".
 Vulture ranked Lake as one of the top 100 most powerful drag queens in America in 2019.

 Darienne Lake competed on the eighth season of RuPaul's Drag Race All Stars (2023).
 She ultimately finished the competition in ninth place.

 Personal life

 In 2020, Lake underwent surgery for melanoma.
+Her uncle Tony survived the September 11th terrorist attack, escaping from the North Tower.